 - Explain and critique what happened, what are you trying to resolve here, what you have learnt and how you would move forwards

-The following example of basic reflective writing can be broken down into three parts: description, interpretation and outcome.
-First, the full example is provided.
-Next, it is broken down and divided into the three parts.
+This example of basic reflective writing can be split into three parts: description, interpretation and outcome.
+See how the example paragraph is broken into these three sections below the text.
+Full example text:

 Specific tasks were shared out amongst members of my team.
 However, the tasks were not seen as equally difficult by all team members.
 Consequently, the perception of unfairness impacted on our interactions.
 Social interdependence theory recognises a type of group interaction called “positive interdependence” (Johnson & Johnson, 2008, cited by Maughan & Webb, 2010) and many studies demonstrate that learning can be improved through cooperation (Maughan & Webb, 2010).
 We did not experience these with the initial task allocation.
 Nonetheless, we achieved a successful outcome through further negotiation.
 Therefore, we found that “cooperative learning experiences encourage higher achievement.”
 (Maughan & Webb, 2010).
 To improve the process in future, perhaps we could elect a chairperson to help encourage cooperation when tasks are being allocated.

-Descriptions tend to be short.
-They explain what happened and what is being examined.
+Descriptions tend to be short – they explain what happened and what is being examined.
+For example:

 Specific tasks were shared out amongst members of my team.
 However, the tasks were not seen as equally difficult by all team members.

-Intrepretation could include what is most important, interesting, useful or relevant about the object, event or idea.
-It could include how it can be explained, for example with theory.
+Intrepretation can include what is most important, interesting, useful or relevant about the object, event or idea.
+It could include how it can be explained, such as with theory.
+For example:

 Consequently, the perception of unfairness impacted on our interactions.
 Social interdependence theory recognises a type of group interaction called “positive interdependence” (Johnson & Johnson, 2008, cited by Maughan & Webb, 2010) and many studies demonstrate that learning can be improved through cooperation (Maughan & Webb, 2010).
 We did not experience these with the initial task allocation.

-This should cover what you have learnt from the experience and what it means for your future.
+The outcome should cover what you've learnt from your experience and what it means for your future.
+For example:

 Nonetheless, we achieved a successful outcome through further negotiation.
 Therefore, we found that “cooperative learning experiences encourage higher achievement.”
 (Maughan & Webb, 2010).
 To improve the process in future, perhaps we could elect a chairperson to help encourage cooperation when tasks are being allocated.